Grand Duke Michael Alexandrovich of Russia

 In 1915, Michael requested that Nicholas II legitimize his son George so that in the event of his death in the war, George would be provided for, and Nicholas agreed.
 George was legitimized and created Count Brasov but neither he nor his descendants could be in the line of succession.
 At the same time, Natasha was created Countess Brasova.

-The February Revolution was the first of two revolutions that took place in Russia in 1917.
+The February Revolution was the first of two revolutions that occurred in Russia in 1917.
 The February Revolution was caused by military defeats during World War I, economic issues, and scandals surrounding the monarchy.
 The immediate result was the abdication of Nicholas II, the end of the Romanov dynasty, and the end of the Russian Empire.
 Later in 1917, the October Revolution occurred, paving the way for the establishment of the Soviet Union.

-On March 15, 1917, when Nicholas II signed his abdication manifesto, he decided to abdicate in favor of his son Alexei but he changed his mind after conferring with doctors who said the hemophiliac Alexei would not survive without his parents, who would surely be exiled.
+On March 15, 1917, when Nicholas II signed his abdication manifesto, he decided to abdicate in favor of his son Alexei but changed his mind after conferring with doctors who said the hemophiliac Alexei would not survive without his parents, who would surely be exiled.
 Nicholas then decided to abdicate in favor of Michael.
 However, Michael declined to accept the throne unless the people were allowed to vote for the continuation of the monarchy or for a republic.
 Of course, that vote never happened.

 After going through several periods of house arrests, Michael was arrested on March 7, 1918, along with his British secretary Nicholas Johnson, and imprisoned at the Bolshevik headquarters in St. Petersburg.
 Four days later, Michael and Johnson were sent to Perm, a thousand miles to the east.
 In Perm, the Bolshevik orders were that “Michael Romanov and Johnson are entitled to live in freedom under the surveillance of the local Soviet authorities.”
 Meanwhile, Natasha obtained a travel permit so she could join Michael in Perm.
 However, Michael and Natasha’s reunion did not last long.
-Because the Bolsheviks and the White Army were fighting in the area, Michael and Natasha feared that she could become trapped in Perm in a dangerous situation and so Natasha left on May 18, 1918, for Moscow.
+Because the Bolsheviks and the White Army were fighting in the area, Michael and Natasha feared that she could become trapped in Perm in a dangerous situation and Natasha left on May 18, 1918, for Moscow.
 On May 21, 1918, Michael made the first of a number of required visits to the Perm office of the Cheka, the Soviet secret police.

 Fears that the White Army might move into Perm and an unsuccessful White Army raid in Ekaterinburg, where Michael’s brother Nicholas and his family were being held, made the Cheka leaders in Perm develop a plan to abduct and kill Michael.
 Gavril Ilyich Myasnikov, the leader of the Perm Cheka who had spent seven years in a Siberian labor camp after the Russian Revolution of 1905, gathered a team of four men who, like him, were all former prisoners of the Tsarist regime.
 The five men met on the evening of June 12, 1918.
 The plan was simple – Michael was to be abducted from his room, taken into the woods, and shot.
 To avoid complications, the official story would be that Michael attempted to escape and was therefore shot.
 The conspirators’ meeting ended at 9:30 PM and Michael’s abduction was set for midnight.